ssc-spc-ccoe-cei/aws-guardrails-cac-solution/README.md

 ### Edit the config file

 The config file contains the variables required for the installation of the gc-guardrails dashboard components.
 Certain variables need to be configured based on information obtained from the organization console of your AWS management account.
-The config file is documented below with inline commments:
+The config file is documented below with inline comments:

 ```yaml
 # The prefix to use in naming the cloudformation stacks